kaspar-p/types-of-ants/docs/design/v1.0/design.md

 Ashley had the good idea of having a little graphic of an ant building, so the name is going to be `ant-building-projects`.
 That's the top-level directory, too.

 Details on the structure and architecture of `ant-building-projects` will be included in a separate design doc.

+### Load Balancing

+I'm unsure if this is a part of the website or not.
+It seems to me like it isn't, and that in a best-case scenario, the load balancers are different, CPU-optimized machines, while the webservers can be anything.

+The name of this service is not yet known, candidates are:
+- `ant-balancing`, `balancing-ant`
+- `ant-with-first-contact`, `first-contact-ant`, `doorman-ant`
+- `ant-routing`, `ant-rerouting`

+Details of the structure and architecture of the load balancing software will be included in a separate design doc.